lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

     * `package` - Press `Enter` to accept the default, which is the same as the `groupId`.
     Maven prompts you to confirm POM values.
 1. Enter `Y` to accept the values.
-   Maven creates the project, and completes with a message similar to the following:
+   When finished, Maven creates the project, and completes with a message similar to the following:

 ```
    [INFO] ------------------------------------------------------------------------